georgiagrayland/Tennis-Legend/README.md

 * Navigation bar featured at the top of the page, showing the name of the website in the left corner: Tennis Legend.
 This links to the home page.
 * Other navigation links are to the right: Home, Event Details, Who’s Playing, and Sign Up, which link to different sections of the site.
 * The Navigation Text is in a sport-style font, in a color that contrasts with the background of the navigation section.
-* The navigation clearly shows the user the name of the website and makes the different sections of information available easy to find and move between.
+* The navigation bar clearly shows the user the name of the website and makes the different sections of information available easy to find and move between.

 ![Navigation Bar](readme-assets/tennis-legend-nav.png)